Christopher Dorner shootings and manhunt

-A manifesto posted by Dorner on Facebook declared "unconventional and asymmetric warfare" upon the Los Angeles Police Department (LAPD), their families and their associates, unless the LAPD admitted publicly he was fired in retaliation for reporting excessive force.
+A manifesto posted by Dorner on social media declared "unconventional and asymmetric warfare" upon the LAPD, their families and their associates unless the department admitted publicly he was fired in retaliation for reporting excessive force.

-In two separate incidents during the manhunt, police shot at three civilians unrelated to Dorner, mistaking their pickup trucks for the vehicle being driven by Dorner (which was a dark gray 2005 Nissan Titan).
-One of the civilians was hit by the police gunfire, another was wounded by shattered glass, and a third individual was injured when police rammed his vehicle and opened fire.
-The officers involved were not charged with any crime.

 Background

 Early life

-Christopher Jordan Dorner was born on June 4, 1979, in New York and grew up in Southern California.
+Christopher Jordan Dorner was born on June 4, 1979, and grew up in southern California.
 He attended Cypress High School in Cypress, California, where he graduated in 1997.
-Dorner graduated from Southern Utah University in 2001, with a major in political science and a minor in psychology.
-While there, he was a football running back from 1999 to 2000.
+He later graduated from Southern Utah University in 2001, with a major in political science and a minor in psychology.
+While there, he was a running back on the university's football team from 1999 to 2000.

 Dorner later stated that he was the only African-American student in his school from first grade to seventh grade, and that he had altercations due to racism.
 When he was a teenager, he decided to become a police officer and joined a youth program offered by the police department in La Palma, where he lived at the time of the shootings.
 Neighbors described Dorner as belonging to an admired, well-liked family and a man who usually kept to himself.
-He was previously married, with no children.
+He was previously married, with two children.
 Court records show his wife filed for divorce in 2007.

-Navy Reservist
+Navy reservist

 Dorner was a United States Navy Reserve officer, commissioned in 2002.
-He commanded a security unit at the Naval Air Station Fallon (Fallon, Nevada), served with a Mobile Inshore Undersea Warfare Unit from June 2004 to February 2006, and was deployed to Bahrain with Coastal Riverine Group Two from November 2006 to April 2007.
-He was honorably discharged from the Navy Reserve as a lieutenant on February 1, 2013.
+He commanded a security unit at the Naval Air Station Fallon in Nevada, served with a Mobile Inshore Undersea Warfare Unit from June 2004 to February 2006, and was deployed to Bahrain with Coastal Riverine Group Two from November 2006 to April 2007.
+He was honorably discharged from the Navy Reserve on February 1, 2013, with the rank of lieutenant.

-In 2002, while a student at Undergraduate Pilot Training at Vance Air Force Base (Enid, Oklahoma), Dorner and a classmate found a bag containing nearly US$8,000 that belonged to the nearby Enid Korean Church of Grace.
+In 2002, while a student in Undergraduate Pilot Training at Vance Air Force Base in Enid, Oklahoma, Dorner and a classmate found a bag containing nearly US$8,000 that belonged to the nearby Enid Korean Church of Grace.
 The two handed the money to the police.
 When asked their motive, Dorner replied that, "The military stresses integrity. ...
 There was a couple of thousand dollars, and if people are willing to give that to a church, it must be pretty important to them."
 Dorner also stated his mother taught him honesty and integrity.
 During his time as a reservist, Dorner received a Navy Rifle Marksmanship Ribbon and a Navy Pistol Shot Ribbon with expert device.